UNCSRP/Data-Analysis-Training-Modules/01-Chapter1.md

 #### Melting and Casting Data using Base R Syntax
-Melting and casting refers to the coversion of data to "long" or "wide" form.
+Melting and casting refers to the conversion of data to "long" or "wide" form.
 You will often see data within the environmental health field in wide format; though long format is necessary for some procedures, such as plotting with [ggplot2](https://ggplot2.tidyverse.org).

 Here, we'll illustrate some example script to melt and cast data using the [reshape2 package](https://www.rdocumentation.org/packages/reshape2/versions/1.4.4).
 Let's first load the reshape2 library: